- Download our Moving to Kenya Guide (PDF)

 Kenya’s public transport infrastructure is underdeveloped.
 Unless one has lots of time on their hands, travelling by train or intercity bus isn't an option.
 New arrivals will become accustomed to seeing local Kenyans packed into a matatu or using tuk-tuks or motorcycle taxis to get around.
 Although using these might be an experience, they're generally unsafe or uncomfortable.

 Still, there are other options available.
 For everyday travel, expats mainly drive or hire a local driver who is familiar with the area and Kenyan driving norms.
 When it comes to travelling nationally, domestic airlines are the most practical way of getting from A to B.

 Public transport in Kenya

 Expats moving to Kenya will find the public transport infrastructure to be somewhat limited.
 Long-distance buses serve most destinations, but journeys are slow.
-Train travel is even more restrictive, with just a few services to even the main destinations each week.
+Train travel is even more restrictive, with just a few services each week.

 Kenya has both local bus services and a large long-distance bus network used by most people who travel within the country.
 Travelling by bus can be a cost-effective but time-consuming way to get around Kenya.

 As bus journeys in Kenya are long and not always comfortable, expats are advised to travel with an established company that has a modern fleet of vehicles, such as Dreamline Express Limited, Coast Bus and Crown Bus.
 We suggest expats book their ticket in advance, especially for popular routes.